Available on Windows & Mac

 I am still very proud of the soundtrack, the overall aesthetic/colour palette, and the collaboration in the first half of the game with EmpressLua.
 I also think some of my graphic design pieces still come through pretty well - and the trailer sells what is a slow, text-heavy game as well as it possibly could've.

 In terms of the game's themes and what it represents - that's an area I've strived to do better in future projects.
-A 2021 game that's perceived to be 'cops forcing confessions' may have been a little ill-timed, and Evan is yet another white guy protag we're supposed to feel sorry for - or at the very least - one we're trying to protect.
+A 2021 game that's perceived to be 'cops forcing confessions' may have been a little ill-timed, and Evan is another cishet protag we're supposed to feel sorry for - or at the very least - one we're trying to protect.

 In closing, Fragments represents a specific time in my life during the peak of the COVID-19 pandemic, where I'd spend every minute I wasn't working my day-job on game-making.
 It was fun to create something short and sweet, and see it through until the very end.